Holy Trinity Brompton: St Augustine's Church

-Services at St Augustine's, Queen's Gate began to be administered from Holy Trinity Brompton following an invitation by the Bishop of Kensington in 2010, where Nicky Gumbel was made priest-in-charge.
+Services at St Augustine's, Queen's Gate, began to be administered from Holy Trinity Brompton following an invitation by the Bishop of Kensington in 2010, where Nicky Gumbel was appointed priest-in-charge.
 In March 2011, St Augustine's was formally merged into the parish of HTB.

 Church plants

 Since the 1980s, HTB has been involved in planting churches.
-This has resulted in a large number of churches that can be linked back to HTB either as a result of being directly planted by the church (so called daughter churches), or by being the plants of churches planted by HTB (so called granddaughter churches).
+This has resulted in a large number of churches that can be linked back to HTB either as a result of being directly planted by the church (so-called daughter churches), or by being the plants of churches planted by HTB (so called granddaughter churches).
 This web of churches form the HTB network.